Green Leasing Overview

 What are green leases or performance-based leases?

-A green lease includes smart, energy-aligned clauses that unlock win-win investments in energy efficiency and sustainability.
-By greening a lease, landlords and tenants collaboratively transform buildings into higher-performing ones by identifying priorities both parties support such as health, wellness, and energy efficiency; defining how building and tenant spaces will operate; and establishing data sharing and clear channels of communication.
+A green lease includes clauses that unlock win-win investments in energy efficiency and sustainability for both the landlord and tenant.
+By greening a lease, landlords and tenants collaboratively identify priorities both parties support such as health, wellness, and energy efficiency; define how building and tenant spaces will operate; and establish data sharing and clear channels of communication.

-High-performance leases build upon green leases and expand upon the fundamentals to incorporate terms that mandate compliance with increasingly stringent energy and carbon requirements.
-Performance-based leasing seeks to set a goal (Environmental, Social, and/or Governance), outline how both parties will work towards that goal, sets metrics to track progress and mitigation strategies to ensure the goal can be met.
+Performance-based leases build upon green leases and expand upon the fundamentals to incorporate terms that mandate compliance with increasingly stringent energy and carbon requirements.
+Performance-based leasing seeks to set a goal (Environmental, Social, and/or Governance), outline how both parties will work towards that goal, sets metrics to track progress and mitigation strategies to ensure the goal will be met.

 What is the difference between a green lease and a performance-based lease?

-A green lease is the original term for a lease that establishes clauses and operational procedures that advance efficient and carbon neutral buildings.
-An increase in companies pursuing environmental, social, and governance goals, as well as new building performance standard policies passing in cities has led to a new type of green leasing, called performance-based leasing.
-Performance-based leasing indicates that the lease has a defined whole-building carbon reduction or energy use goal with defined roles and responsibilities in meeting such goals for both tenant and landlord, and sets metrics to track progress and mitigation strategies to ensure the goal can be met.
+A green lease is the original term for a lease that establishes clauses and operational procedures that advance utility-efficient and carbon-neutral buildings.
+An increase in companies pursuing environmental, social, and governance goals, as well as new building performance standard policies passing in cities has led to a next evolution of green leasing, called performance-based leasing.
+Performance-based leasing indicates that the lease has a defined whole-building carbon reduction or energy use goal with defined roles and responsibilities in meeting such goals for both tenant and landlord, and sets metrics to track progress and mitigation strategies to ensure the goal will be met.

 What are the benefits of green leases or performance-based leases?